zanuka/leaderport-core-ui/README.md

 On the front end, Valkran will offer a responsive Single Page Application (SPA) designed for optimal performance across both mobile and desktop browsers.
 The UX would include a simple interface to display the leaderboard and allow score submissions.
 The demo will showcase real-time updates as scores change.

-### Front-end Architecture & Stack

-- **Vue3 + Composition API**: Leveraging the latest Vue features for efficient, scalable component design.
-- **Pinia**: State management solution for Vue, providing a smooth and reactive data flow.
-- **PiniaColada**: additional layer that works on top of Pinia, specifically focusing on data fetching and caching.
-Inspired by React Query but designed to work seamlessly with Pinia and Vue 3.
-Data flow with additional features like automatic persistence and simplified setup.
-- **Vite**: Next-generation front-end tooling for fast development and optimized production builds.
-- **TypeScript**: Enhancing code quality and developer experience with static typing.
-- **Tailwind CSS**: Utility-first CSS framework for creating a responsive, customizable UI.
-- **Cypress**: End-to-end testing framework for robust, reliable automated testing of web applications.
-Cypress provides a powerful set of features for writing, running, and debugging tests that simulate real user interactions, ensuring the application works correctly from the user's perspective.
-- **Vitest**: Fast and lightweight unit testing framework for Vite projects.
-We'll use it for unit and component tests due to its speed, ESM support, and seamless integration with the Vue ecosystem, allowing for efficient and effective testing of Vue components and application logic.

-### Experimental: alien-signals Integration

-We're exploring [alien-signals](https://github.com/stackblitz/alien-signals) for its potential to dramatically improve our real-time leaderboard performance:

-- **Ultra-Fast Reactivity**: ~400% faster than Vue 3.4's reactivity system
-- **Minimal Overhead**: Strict constraints ensure lightweight operation
-- **Efficient Updates**: Optimized for real-time score and rank changes

-For detailed implementation examples and considerations, see our [Alien Signals Overview](ALIEN_SIGNALS_OVERVIEW.md) and [Alien Signals + Valkey Integration](ALIEN_SIGNALS_VALKEY.md).

 ### Detailed Front-end Guides

-- design, architecture, and implementation examples can be found in [Front-end Details](DETAILS_FRONTEND.md)
+- design, architecture, and implementation examples can be found in [Front-end Details](./docs/frontend-details.md)
-- detailed information on Pinia and PiniaColada, refer to [Front-end State Management](STATE.md)
+- detailed information on Pinia and PiniaColada, refer to [Front-end State Management](./docs/state-management.md)
-- for installing and configuring the front-end, please refer to our [Front-end Setup Guide](SETUP_FRONTEND.md)
+- for installing and configuring the front-end, please refer to our [Front-end Setup Guide](./docs/frontend-setup.md)
-- integration patterns for alien-signals and Valkey can be found in [Alien Signals + Valkey Integration](ALIEN_SIGNALS_VALKEY.md)
+- integration patterns for alien-signals and Valkey can be found in [TanStack + Valkey Integration](./docs/tanstack-valkey-hono.md)

 ### Back-end Architecture & Stack

-- **Go**: Efficient and concurrent programming language for building scalable server-side applications.
-- **Huma**: Modern framework for building Go APIs, providing clean and declarative endpoint definitions.
+- **Hono**: Modern framework for building Go APIs, providing clean and declarative endpoint definitions.
-- **Valkey**: High-performance Redis fork by AWS, used for efficient data storage and retrieval.
-- **Asyncq**: Distributed task queue for Go, used to spread work across machines.
+- **Bun**: Superior runtime performance for Go applications.
+- **TypeScript**: Enhancing code quality and developer experience with static typing.
+- **Drizzle ORM**: Database ORM for TypeScript, providing a type-safe and efficient way to interact with databases.
 - **WebSocket**: Protocol for real-time, bidirectional communication between clients and server.
 - **go-redis**: Redis client for Go, facilitating interaction with Valkey.
 - **Middleware**: Custom middleware for rate limiting and request validation.